Crack Babies | What We Know About Prenatal Crack Exposure

 How To Protect Your Baby

-Pregnant women who use cocaine can prevent or reduce the risk of the above problems by seeking drug abuse and addiction treatment.
+Pregnant women who use cocaine can prevent or reduce the risk of the above problems by refraining from using and by seeking drug abuse and addiction treatment.

 Many addiction centers offer programs designed specifically for pregnant women.
 These programs provide services such as: